mjkpolo/sudoku/README.md

 opencv and tesseract python sudoku solver

 Currently can find a puzzle on a page and warp the image to fit.
-Tesseract doesn't work with harder to read pictures such as warped pictures Eventually will implement a neural net for text recognition
+Tesseract doesn't work with harder to read pictures such as warped pictures (try with both sample images one will fail) Eventually will implement a neural net for text recognition

 ### Credit